KnpLabs/KnpUserBundle/Resources/doc/index.rst

             # The WDT has to be allowed to anonymous users to avoid requiring the login with the AJAX request
             - { path: ^/_wdt/, role: IS_AUTHENTICATED_ANONYMOUSLY }
             - { path: ^/_profiler/, role: IS_AUTHENTICATED_ANONYMOUSLY }
+            # AsseticBundle paths used when using the controller for assets
+            - { path: ^/js/, role: IS_AUTHENTICATED_ANONYMOUSLY }
+            - { path: ^/css/, role: IS_AUTHENTICATED_ANONYMOUSLY }
-            # URL of the bundles which need to be available to anonymous users
+            # URL of FOSUserBundle which need to be available to anonymous users
             - { path: ^/login$, role: IS_AUTHENTICATED_ANONYMOUSLY }
             - { path: ^/login_check$, role: IS_AUTHENTICATED_ANONYMOUSLY } # for the case of a failed login
             - { path: ^/user/new$, role: IS_AUTHENTICATED_ANONYMOUSLY }